 Check with your doctor first, but this dual defense can significantly lower your risk of heart disease.
 Researchers found that the antioxidant-and-blood-thinner combination helped to reduce levels of plaque in clogged arteries by more than 80 percent.
 The benefit of the two treatments together is so great that it may help men prevent atherosclerosis even if they can’t lower their cholesterol levels.

 A study of 220 men found that those with normal blood pressure had sex 25 percent more often than did men with high blood pressure.
 Why?
 Men with normal BP have more testosterone, doctors say.
-To keep your T flowing, don’t miss our 6 Ways to Boost Testosterone—Guaranteed.
+And if you want to spice things up in between the sheets, be sure to try out any of the 30 Best Sex Toys That Will Enhance Your Sex Life.

 Have at least one a day-the potassium may lower your blood pressure.
 And start exercising.
 Exercise alone may be the most effective nondrug method for normalizing mild high blood pressure, but it can take 2 to 3 months to produce results.
 Lowering your stress helps, too, so here’s 30 Ways Successful Men Cut Stress.